Tuesday 19 November 2024: Thematic papers 7 - Challenging audiences (Auditorium)

 Hellenic Ministry of Culture - Acropolis Restoration Service - Greece

-Cornelia Hajiaslanis
+Cornelia Hadziaslani

 Hellenic Ministry of Culture - Acropolis Restoration Service - Greece